tradovate/custom-indicators/tutorial/AdvancedDrawing.md

 }
 ```

 If we try this, it should produce a line from the first anchor to the second anchor in the `props.lower` color (which defaults to reddish).
-But what we really want are three lines.
+But what we really want are three lines - an upper line, a lower line, and a midpoint line.
 We can use the third anchor to determine the height of our trend channel.
-Let's add a top line based on the third anchor.
+Let's add a top line based on the third anchor:

 ```js
 const Trender = {
     //...